cburschka/xbbcode/README.md

   your tag's content should not be rendered, such as [code]...[/code].
 - `outerSource()` returns the full source, including opening and closing tags.
   This can be returned if you want to leave the tag unrendered.

+**Note:** All values other than `content()` are provided as they were entered without filtering, regardless of other filters that may be enabled in the format.
+They must be [properly escaped](https://www.drupal.org/node/2489544).